 Alongside these programmes, London Councils will be supporting the boroughs as they develop their borough-level climate action plans, including on projects around data, procurement and senior leadership training on climate change.
 We have already worked with LEDNet to design and deliver a suite of climate change capability training with Square Gain.
 The training is targeted at Directors and Councillors, but available to all London boroughs.
 Please contact Arafat Jalal ([email protected]) for more information.

 London Councils will also be advocating on behalf of its members for the powers and resources that they need to deliver their climate ambitions.
-In 2020, this included hosting three events at London Climate Action Week (July and November), which attracted a total live audience of more than 260.
-You can watch again and/ or see the presentations on our website:
+In 2020 and 2021, this included the following events, which you can watch again and/ or see the presentations on our website:

 - 'Accelerating the green recovery in London's boroughs', with Cllr Claire Holland (LB Lambeth), Jordan Cummings (CBI London), Afsheen Rashid (Repowering) and Kas Mohammed (Schneider Electric), chaired by Dianna Neal from London Councils

 - 'What do Londoners' think about climate change?', with Mayor Philip Glanville (Chair, London Councils' Transport and Environment Committee), Paul Walker (LB Harrow), Laurie Goering (Thompson Reuters Foundation) and Dr Neil Jennings (Gratham Institute for Climate Change), chaired by Katharina Winbeck from London Councils

 - Empowering local government to be climate leaders', with Mayor Philip Glanville (Chair, London Councils' Transport and Environment Committee), Patrick Allcorn (BEIS), Sue Halliwell (ADEPT) and Harriet Lamb (Ashden), chaired by Katharina Winbeck from London Councils